Please click here to view the formatted version.

 Intervention and Enrichment through small group instruction will be scheduled for students to best meet their individual academic needs.
 During this time, students may engage in assigned group activities, project-based learning activities, small group instruction and digital platforms.
 Teachers will provide students a plan for the activity to be completed during this designated time.

-In state travel, if you travel to an area with COVID-19 travel bans, to return to school you must meet the following criteria:
+In state travel, if you travel to an area with COVID-19 travel bans and believe you were exposed, to return to school you must meet the following criteria:

-Out of state travel, to return to work you must meet the following criteria:
+Out of state travel and believe you were exposed, to return to work you must meet the following criteria:

 Out of country travel or cruises, to return to work you must meet the following criteria: